Signal model and event reconstruction for the radio detection of inclined air showers: Density scaling of the geomagnetic and charge-excess emission

 While the air-density scaling of the overall emitted radiation energy has been investigated earlier \cite{Glaser:2016qso} and found to coincide with the scaling of the dominant geomagnetic emission, the correlation of the charge-excess emission with the air density has not previously been studied that thoroughly.
 We extract the charge-excess emission by Eq.~\eqref{eq:ldf:posfraction} from star-shaped simulations and perform a 2d-spatial integration over the interpolated footprint to estimate its radiation energy.
 We interpolate the 2d-footprint via Fourier decomposition \cite{Fourier}.
-We find that the charge-excess emission decreases in absolute strength (and not only relative strength) with increasing zenith angle, i.e., decreasing density at the shower maximum, see Fig.~\ref{fig:ldf:parameterizations_atm_ce_rad} (\textit{right}).
+We find that the charge-excess emission decreases in absolute strength (and not only relative strength) with increasing zenith angle, i.e., decreasing density at the shower maximum, see Fig.~\ref{fig:ldf:charge_excess_fraction_param} (\textit{bottom-right}).
+A similar correlation is reported in \cite[Fig.\ 2]{Chiche:2021iin}.
+An explanation for this phenomenon might be that in a denser atmosphere, i.e., for more vertical showers, more electrons are ionized from the ambient atmosphere hence the negative charge excess is stronger.
+However, this simple explanation needs verification.